 How a waste product from the sugar industry could soon power the trucks that carry it

-There are few images more identifiably Australian than the lush green cane fields of northern Queensland as trucks wait to gather their sweet harvest.
+There are few images more identifiably Australian than the lush green sugarcane fields of northern Queensland as trucks wait to gather their sweet harvest.

 Sugarcane farming is one of the iconic industries of the tropical and subtropical north.